zlog-in/docs-1/docs/tutorials/crossword.md

 sidebar_label: Crossword Tutorials
 ---

+> This tutorial provides easy onboarding to NEAR concepts, Rust, and smart contract development.

 Writing distributed applications (dApps) and smart contracts involves a paradigm shift.
 This paradigm includes new concepts (state, transfer, account, etc.) that are critical to building full-fledged applications on the blockchain.
 This way of thinking also has its own learning curve, and might feel like an additional entry barrier.
-This tutorial series provides easy onboarding to NEAR concepts, Rust, and smart contract development.

 ## Introduction